Getting Started with OmniCoreAgent

 - Response saved to

-- Agent sees preview + file reference in context
+workspace/artifacts/ - Agent sees preview + file reference in context

 - Agent uses

-read_artifact() tool to get full content when needed
+read_artifact()tool to get full content when needed

 | Tool Response | Without Offloading | With Offloading |